Molecular and Cell Biology Laboratory

 William Scandling Developmental Chair

-Clodagh O’Shea exploits the common cold virus, adenovirus, as a powerful agent to both understand and treat cancer.
-Viruses are nature’s nanomachines: their outer coats enable them to enter specific tissues in our body where they express a small number of proteins that hijack the cell’s replication machinery to reproduce.
-The very same cellular replication machinery controls are targeted by the mutations that give rise to cancer.
-One way O’Shea’s team is exploiting this overlap is by creating synthetic viruses that act like guided missiles, infecting and replicating only in tumor cells.
-These helpful, hijacked viruses burst apart cancer cells and release thousands of virus progeny that can seek out and destroy distant metastases.
-Such intelligent viral therapies have enormous potential in improving the treatment of patients suffering from cancer.
+O’Shea is at the forefront of cutting-edge technologies to design synthetic viruses and other genetic devices that are controlled and able to selectively target cancer cells.
+Viruses are nature’s nanomachines: their outer coats enable them to enter specific tissues in our body where they express proteins that hijack the cell’s growth controls, forcing the cell to replicate and unwittingly reproduce the virus at the same time.
+O’Shea has revealed that many of the same cellular controls are targeted by mutations in cancer.
+She is exploiting this knowledge to redesign viruses that that act like guided missiles, specifically infecting and replicating in tumor cells.
+Each time a virus infects a cancer cell and multiplies, the virus kills the cell by bursting it open to release thousands of viral progenies, which go on to target other cancer cells.
+Such intelligent viral therapies leave normal cells unharmed and have enormous potential in improving the treatment of patients suffering from cancer.

 Her team discovered a mechanism used by adenovirus to sidestep the cell’s suicide program.
 This could help explain how tumor suppressor genes are silenced in tumor cells, and could pave the way for a new type of targeted cancer therapy.